Alta Resources Center for Entrepreneurship & Innovation

 UW Oshkosh students will have the opportunity to enter a business model competition that will allow them to: pitch their business ideas to a panel of distinguished entrepreneurs, CEO's, venture capitalists, angel investors, and executives.
 Students will be required to assemble a business model canvas as well as an executive summary of their business concept.

-The top four students will be flown to Florida to pitch their business concept to a panel of judges.
-There, two students will be selected and given:
+In 2015 the top three students will be flown to Florida to pitch their business concept to a panel of judges.
+There, the three students will be ranked and given:

 - Permanent desk space in the Small Business Development Center for one year

 - Access to all the resources within the Center for Entrepreneurship & Innovation